Alabama A&M University

 We find gaps and overlaps among several standards suites that set the standard of care for safety and sustainability in healthcare facilities.
 Several ANSI accredited standards developers claim parts of the healthcare facility space.
 We allocate our advocacy resources to the promotion of harmonization among them all for university-affiliated medical research and clinical delivery enterprises.

 The University of Texas Medical Branch is the founder of the first global standard for health care administration; now under development by International Organization for Standardization.
 When the high level policy framework is incorporated by reference into public law, or adopted by the private sector as a performance benchmark for healthcare administration, it will have significant effect upon health care enterprises in the US education industry.

-The ASHRAE committee writing standards for ventilation and indoor air quality has released two batches of redlines for public review.
-These changes are important because they are referenced into ASHRAE 90.1 — Energy Standard for Buildings — and ASHRAE 90.1 is referenced into the International Energy Conservation Code (IECC).
-The IECC is incorporated by reference into
+The ASHRAE committee writing standards for ventilation and indoor air quality has released another batch of redlines for public review.
+These changes are important because they are referenced into ASHRAE 90.1 -- Energy Standard for Buildings -- and ASHRAE 90.1 is referenced into federal, state and local energy conservation laws.

 The NFPA 99 Healthcare Facilities Code committee develops a distinct consensus document (i.e. "regulatory product") that is distinct from National Electrical Code Article 517; though there are occasional overlap and gaps.
 It is worthwhile reviewing the scope of each committee.